-In this role, the individual realises how powerful and capable they are as they move from a problem focus, where it’s others’ responsibility to fix it, to a solution-focused mindset where they recognise there are actions that they can take that can make a difference.
+In this role, the individual realises how powerful and capable they are as they move from a problem focus, where it’s other people’s responsibility to fix it, to a solution-focused mindset where they recognise there are actions that they can take that can make a difference.

 The Rescuer lets go of their need to fix or take care of the Victim, or ‘do’ the change for them, and instead takes on a coaching role of providing routes to help the Creator gain clarity about their solutions, goals, and the actions that will achieve those outcomes.

-The Rescuer phrase ‘poor you’ becomes ‘How will you do it?’
+The Rescuer phrase ‘let me help you’ becomes ‘How will you do it?’.

 In this role the former Persecutor encourages action with leadership that encourages the growth of others, whilst considering where they currently are, evoking action and possibility for those on the journey to a better life.

-The Victim phrase ‘It’s your fault’ becomes ‘You can do it’
+The Victim phrase ‘It’s all your fault’ becomes ‘You can do it’.

 When you do this, you release the extraordinary power that has been trapped in that old role and make it available for new ways of thinking and acting.
 These will be extraordinary allies in creating a future you desired based on what’s important to you rather than what you inherited from your past.